Full Time Faculty: Nanette Goldman, Brian Lush, Wessam El-Meligi, J. Andrew Overman (Chair), Beth Severy-Hoven

 Students are encouraged—and majors are required—to take advantage of opportunities for study abroad.
 The classics department leads programs in the Mediterranean region, including a summer archaeological project in northern Israel excavating a Roman temple and January courses in Rome, Egypt and Turkey.
 The department also sends students on semester program such as the Intercollegiate Center for Classical Studies in Rome, Hebrew University in Jerusalem, College Year in Athens, CIEE Amman, and others.

 General Distribution Requirement

-All regular courses offered by the department count toward the humanities distribution requirement except for 160 (which counts toward the fine arts requirement).
+All regular courses in the Classics department count toward the general distribution requirement in humanities except for elementary and intermediate language courses and CLAS 160 .
+CLAS 160 counts toward the fine arts general distribution requirement.

 General Education Requirements

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and multiculturalism will be posted on the Registrar’s web page in advance of registration for each semester.